Table of Contents

 Why is Aftercare Important?

 As time goes on, the chance of relapse occurring decreases.
 Nevertheless, an addict can never be complacent about his/her addiction.
 A relapse may occur even years after the addict last consumed substances although the chance of that happening decreases over time).
 These addiction recovery steps are the process of deciding you need help, taking action towards changing things, and then putting a plan in place to maintain sobriety.
 Therefore, after the ‘maintenance’ stage has passed, it is absolutely crucial that the recovered addict is always vigilant, ensuring that the relapse prevention strategies put into place post-rehab continue throughout his/her life.
+You can use a sobriety calculator to keep track of milestones even decades down the line, and celebrate your recovery.

 Embark on The Stages of Recovery for a Better Life